 As mentioned previously, product requests can lead to trial and eventually a media placement.
 More often than not we see editors interested in trying the product even if they don’t have a story lined up where it would be a fit.
 But how would they know it would be a good fit if they haven’t tried it?

 Measuring public relations success isn’t always as obvious as other marketing mediums, but understanding the road it takes to garner a single media placement is a step in the right direction.
-While a product request may seem very preliminary, getting your product in the hands of a national media editor is reason to celebrate!
+While a product request may seem very preliminary, getting your product in the hands of a national media editor is a reason to celebrate!